bigfix/developer.bigfix.com/site/reference/world.md

 # relevant &lt;( bes computer, bes fixlet )&gt;

-Returns `True` if the given Fixlet message is relevant on the specified computer.
+Returns `True` if the given fixlet is relevant on the specified computer.

 # relevant &lt;( bes fixlet, bes computer )&gt;

-Returns `True` if the given Fixlet message is relevant on the specified computer.
+Returns `True` if the given fixlet is relevant on the specified computer.

 # remote desktop firewall service type